 \section{Introduction}

-Indoor tracking is vital for robots, as it allows them to provide location-based services and navigate in areas where satellite signals are weak or unavailable.
+\IEEEPARstart{I}{ndoor} tracking is vital for robots, as it allows them to provide location-based services and navigate in areas where satellite signals are weak or unavailable.
 Numerous techniques have been investigated for this purpose.
-Vision-based methods~\cite{zhao2020masked} show remarkable performance in favorable environments, yet degrade in plain environments and bad lighting conditions.
+Vision-based methods~\cite{zhao2020masked} perform well in good conditions but struggle in simple environments and poor lighting.

-LiDAR has been used to generate accurate tracking and mapping \cite{xu2021fast}, which, however, is too costly and may suffer from severe drift in the absence of environmental feature points.
-Wireless tracking solutions utilizing WiFi~\cite{wu2019rf}, millimeter-wave~\cite{rasekh2017noncoherent}, or ultra-wide bandwidth (UWB)~\cite{wymeersch2012machine} technologies have also been widely studied, yet the performance is not robust in real-world cases while the deployment overhead is significant.
+LiDAR has been used to generate accurate tracking and mapping \cite{xu2021fast}, which, however, is too costly and may drift without feature points.
+Wireless tracking solutions utilizing WiFi~\cite{wu2019rf}, millimeter-wave~\cite{rasekh2017noncoherent}, \etc, have also been widely studied, yet the performance is not robust in real-world cases, while the deployment overhead is significant.
 These methodologies either rely on external infrastructure or depend on environmental features.
-In contrast, inertial tracking using IMUs has carved a niche by offering a truly infrastructure-free solution~\cite{ahmad2013reviews}.
-An IMU is a self-contained module integrating accelerometer, gyroscope, and magnetometer, which is a standard component in ubiquitous devices including commercial robots.
-IMU-based tracking method does not depend on external infrastructure, rendering an inside-out solution that is suitable for indoor robotic navigation in various conditions.
+In contrast, inertial tracking using inertial measurement units (IMUs) has carved a niche by offering a truly infrastructure-free solution~\cite{ahmad2013reviews, zheng2025magnetometer}.
+An IMU is a self-contained module integrating accelerometer, gyroscope, and magnetometer, which is a standard component in ubiquitous devices, including commercial robots.
+The IMU-based tracking method does not depend on external infrastructure, rendering an inside-out solution that is suitable for indoor robotic navigation in various conditions.

-However, achieving high accuracy in inertial tracking is challenging due to sensor noise and drifts.
-Conventional studies examine filtering techniques like Kalman filter~\cite{ribeiro2004kalman}, complementary filter~\cite{euston2008complementary}, etc., to reduce IMU noise.
-These techniques may not work well in distinct conditions or for long duration.
+However, achieving highly accurate inertial tracking is challenging due to sensor noise and drift.
+Conventional studies examine filtering techniques like Kalman filter~\cite{ribeiro2004kalman}, complementary filter~\cite{euston2008complementary}, \etc, to reduce IMU noise.
+These techniques may not work well in distinct conditions or for long durations.
 The emergence of machine learning, specifically neural inertial tracking based on deep neural networks, offers a new approach that promises improved precision and generalizability.